F5Networks/f5-cloud-libs/README.md

     Options:

       -h, --help                                                                                        output usage information
       -V, --version                                                                                     output the version number
       --host <ip_address>                                                                               BIG-IP management IP to which to send commands.
       -u, --user <user>                                                                                 BIG-IP admin user name.
       -p, --password <password>                                                                         BIG-IP admin user password.
-Use this or --password-url --password-url <password_url>            URL (file, http(s)) to location that contains BIG-IP admin user password.
+Use this or --password-url
+      --password-url <password_url>                                                                     URL (file, http(s)) to location that contains BIG-IP admin user password.
 Use this or --password
       --port <port>                                                                                     BIG-IP management SSL port to connect to.
 Default 443.
       --no-reboot                                                                                       Skip reboot even if it is recommended.
       --background                                                                                      Spawn a background process to do the work.
 If you are running in cloud init, you probably want this option.
       --signal <signal>                                                                                 Signal to send when done.
 Default ONBOARD_DONE.
       --wait-for <signal>                                                                               Wait for the named signal before running.
       --log-level <level>                                                                               Log level (none, error, warn, info, verbose, debug, silly).
 Default is info.
       -o, --output <file>                                                                               Log to file as well as console.
 This is the default if background process is spawned.
 Default is /tmp/network.log
       --single-nic                                                                                      Set db variables for single NIC configuration.
       --multi-nic                                                                                       Set db variables for multi NIC configuration.
       --default-gw <gateway_address>                                                                    Set default gateway to gateway_address.
+      --route <name:name,gw:address,network:network>                                                    Create arbitrary route with name for destination network via gateway address.
       --local-only                                                                                      Create LOCAL_ONLY partition for gateway and assign to traffic-group-local-only.
-      --vlan <name, nic_number, [tag]>         Create vlan with name on nic_number.
-Optionally specify a tag.
-Values should be comma-separated.
+      --vlan <name:name, nic:nic, [mtu:mtu], [tag:tag]>                                                 Create vlan with name on nic (for example, 1.1).
+Optionally specify mtu and tag.
 For multiple vlans, use multiple --vlan entries.
-      --self-ip <name, ip_address, vlan_name>  Create self IP with name and ip_address on vlan.
-Values should be comma-separated.
+      --self-ip <name:name, address:ip_address, vlan:vlan_name, [allow:service1:port1 service2:port2]>  Create self IP with name and ip_address on vlan with optional port lockdown.
 For multiple self IPs, use multiple --self-ip entries.
 Default CIDR prefix is 24 if not specified.
       --force-reboot                                                                                    Force a reboot at the end.
 This is necessary for some 2+ NIC configurations.

 ### runScript.js